akingdom/akingdom.github.io/articles/The_Goose_Bride.md

     </div>
 </div>

-In Mercia (in the English midlands), the old women sometimes said:
+In Mercia (in the English midlands), the old women sometimes used the saying:

 **“A goose will lead where kings cannot.”**

-Few people paid much heed to such saying.
-It sounded like the sort of foolish wisdom that grows in villages the way moss grows on old stone walls.
+To some, this sounded like foolish village talk.
 Yet in the reign of King Henry, not long after the Norman conquest of England, there lived a young woman who proved the saying strangely true.

 ---